-We regularly review the services and fees from the independent registered public accounting firm.
+We regularly review the services provided by and fees of the independent registered public accounting firm.
 These services and fees are also reviewed with our Audit Committee annually.
 In accordance with standard policy, Ernst & Young LLP periodically rotates the individuals who are responsible for Green Dot's audit.

-In addition to performing the audit of Green Dot's consolidated financial statements, Ernst & Young LLP provided various other services during the years ended December 31, 2017 and 2016.
-Our Audit Committee has determined that Ernst & Young LLP's provisioning of these services, which are described below, does not impair Ernst & Young LLP's independence from Green Dot.
-The aggregate fees billed for the years ended December 31, 2017 and 2016 for each of the following categories of services are as follows:
+In addition to performing the audit of Green Dot's consolidated financial statements, Ernst & Young LLP provided various other services during the years ended December 31, 2018 and 2017.
+Our Audit Committee has determined that Ernst & Young LLP's provision of these services, which are described below, does not impair Ernst & Young LLP's independence from Green Dot.
+The aggregate fees billed for the years ended December 31, 2018 and 2017 for each of the following categories of services are as follows:

-Fees Billed to Green Dot 2017 2016
+Fees Billed to Green Dot 2018 2017

-Audit fees (1) \$ 1,642,000 \$ 1,482,433
+Audit fees (1) \$ 1,567,000 \$ 1,642,000

 Audit related fees (2)

-Tax fees (3) 185,014 290,245
+Tax fees (3) 99,900 185,014

 All other fees

-Total fees \$ 1,827,014 \$ 1,772,678
+Total fees \$ 1,666,900 \$ 1,827,014

 -